-- 299. (1) Group annual financial statements need not deal with a subsidiary if the directors of the company are of the opinion that it is impracticable or would be of no real value to members of the company, in view of the insignificant amounts involved, or would entail expense or delay out of proportion to the value to members of the company and, if the directors are of that opinion about each of the company's subsidiaries, group annual financial statements are not required. - (2) If the directors of a company are of the opinion that - - (a) if a subsidiary were to be dealt with in group annual financial statements, the result would be misleading or harmful to the business of the company or any of its subsidiaries; or - (b) the business of the company and that of a subsidiary are so different that they cannot reasonably be treated as a single undertaking or are of that opinion about each of the company's subsidiaries, group annual financial statements need not deal with that subsidiary, or, as the case may be, no group annual financial statements is required, if the Registrar approves.
+- (1) Group annual financial statements need not deal with a subsidiary if the directors of the company are of the opinion that it is impracticable or would be of no real value to members of the company, in view of the insignificant amounts involved, or would entail expense or delay out of proportion to the value to members of the company and, if the directors are of that opinion about each of the company's subsidiaries, group annual financial statements are not required. - (2) If the directors of a company are of the opinion that - - if a subsidiary were to be dealt with in group annual financial statements, the result would be misleading or harmful to the business of the company or any of its subsidiaries; or group annual financial statements need not deal with that subsidiary, or, as the case may be, no group annual financial statements is required, if the Registrar approves.